MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 - Browser-related attributes if applicable such as browser language, font, and so on.
 - Network attributes, such as IP address, signature hash, and so on.

 Cookies are used in Fraud Protection to collect information for a device, not for a particular individual.
-You can opt out of using cookies, but that would degrade the device fingerprinting.
+You can opt out of using cookies, but that degrades the device fingerprinting.

 ## Set up device fingerprinting